 Can someone on probation or parole get life insurance?

 According to the Bureau of Justice Statistics, over half of released prisoners end up being rearrested within three years of release.
-So, the longer you have been off probation, the better your chances for getting approved for life insurance and affordable premiums.
+The longer you have been off probation, the better your chances for getting approved for life insurance and affordable premiums.